jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

 For this to work, you will need to go into your [Google settings] and set "Allow less secure apps" to "ON."
+(Gmail may soon discontinue support for using their service as an SMTP server, but the example is still illustrative.)

-Other [SMTP] services include [Amazon SES], [SendGrid], [Mailgun] (which offers both [SMTP] and API-based sending methods), and [MailChimp].
+Other [SMTP] services include [SendGrid], [Mailgun], [MailChimp], and [Amazon SES].
 It is also possible to use an [SMTP] server from [Google Apps] if you have a [G Suite] account.
+[SendGrid] and [Mailgun] also offer API-based sending methods, which tend to be faster; see the [`sendgrid api key`] and [`mailgun api key`] configuration directives.

-In order to minimize the chances that e-mail you send from these services will be flagged as spam, you will need to spend some time configuring [SPF] records, [DKIM] records, [reverse DNS], and the like.
+In order to minimize the chances that e-mail you send from these services will be flagged as spam, you may need to spend some time configuring [SPF] records, [DKIM] records, [reverse DNS], and the like.